 Allow us to give input on DYI management and property management by outsourcing to an expert.

 When deciding between the two, there are several factors to consider.
 One crucial factor is how much time you have available to devote to the property.
-According to these Austin property managers DIY management requires that the landlord or investor manage the property themselves, which could take up a significant amount of their time.
+DIY management requires that the landlord or investor manage the property themselves, which could take up a significant amount of their time.
 With property management, the landlord or investor can outsource these tasks to a third party, allowing them more time to focus on other aspects of their life.

 Aside from having more time with property management, the landlord will feel another difference.
 The tenants can bother the person responsible for the property whenever they want.
 If there is an emergency in the middle of the night, they will immediately call them if they need something repaired as soon as possible.
 As a landlord (who potentially owns multiple properties), imagine receiving a call in the middle of the night or in your most busy period at work.
 This is obviously not ideal.
 This is why we look at property management as a second job.